christianjuth/react-context-theming/README.md

 This is an alpha release!
 The API of this library will likely change a little.

-My goal is to design a theme library that is very customizable, and independent of any component libraries.
+This library supports ReactJS and React Native!
+My goal is to design a theme library that is very customizable and independent of any component libraries.

 ### Basic Usage